Apple Daily raids and arrests: Events

 In the morning on 10 August 2020, the National Security Department of the Hong Kong Police Force arrested founder of Next Digital Jimmy Lai.
 Four senior management staff of the company, CEO Cheung Kim-hung, CFO Royston Chow Tat-kuen, Administrative Director Wong Wai-keung, and Animation Director Ng Tat-kwong, were arrested on suspicion on conspiracy to commit fraud, while Chow was also with the suspicion of collusion with foreign forces under the National Security Law.
 Two sons of Lai were arrested also under the suspicion of collusion with foreign forces.
 Mark Simon, the adviser to Lai who was not in Hong Kong, was reportedly wanted by the police.
 He later confirmed on Twitter that Lai had been arrested under the national security law.

-Nearly 200 police cordoned, raided, and searched the headquarter of Next Digital and Apple Daily in Tseung Kwan O Industrial Estate at 10 am after making arrests.
+Nearly 200 police cordoned, raided, and searched the headquarters of Next Digital and Apple Daily in Tseung Kwan O Industrial Estate at 10 am after making arrests.
 Ryan Law Wai-kwong, editor-in-Chief of Apple Daily, asked the cops to show the search warrant issued by the court.
 Apple Daily said such request was ignored, but the Police Force later rejected such claim.
 The administrative Department of Apple Daily called the staff not to come to work due to unexpected situations.
 Some journalists were prevented from picturing the office desk by the police, while those at the office had their personal information taken by the police.
 It was said the departments of local news, breaking news and finance news were raided.

 Handcuffed Lai was brought to the office at around 11 am.
 Chan Pui-man, Associate Publisher of Apple Daily, and Law insisted to monitor the raid and argued that the search warrant did not cover the news material, which was echoed by Steve Li Kwai-wah from the National Security Department, although the police took away the materials and threatened to arrest two with suspicion of obstructing police officers.
 Cheung, also handcuffed, arrived at noon.
 Lawyers were permitted to reach Lai and Cheung after negotiations with the police.
 Editors while working and reporters were asked to leave the office, blocked from taking photos of Cheung, and were stopped from entering the editing department of the office.

 Lai and Cheung left the office at around 1 pm following three-hour raid in the office.
 Computers, mobile phones, details of the exiled activists and other evidences were said to be taken away.
 Some pro-Beijing activists celebrated the raid outside the office.

 Controversies stirred as local and international reporters from RTHK, Stand News, Inmedia, AFP and Reuters were not allowed to enter press area, while media said to be pro-government were allowed in.

 On the same day, Hong Kong police also arrested three activists: Agnes Chow, Wilson Li Chung-chak and Andy Li Yu-hin, and sent three officers with a court order to the Hong Kong office of The Nikkei who ran an advert paid for by pro-democracy activists in 2019.